evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

         <div class='step' data-step='11'>
             11
             <div class="explain">
-                <p>One peculiarity of this circle family is that their centers are <i>colinear</i>: they also belong to the perpendicular to the segment AB that passes through the middle point M.</p>
+                <p>One peculiarity of this circle family is that their centers are <i>colinear</i>: they all belong to the perpendicular to the segment AB that passes through the middle point M.</p>
             </div>
         </div>
         <div class='step' data-step='12'>